 Not as heavy-duty as thicker steel frames

-3. Heavy-Duty Use (Extreme Weather, Long-Term setup, Professional Events)
+(Extreme Weather, Long-Term setup, Professional Events)

 For business owners, long-term use, or settings with strong winds, you need maximum durability and reinforced frames.
+Best for: Outdoor businesses, sports teams, trade shows, permanent setups.

 Aluma (Durable & Lightweight Option)